Borkkris/Borkkris/README.md

    <li>📬 <a href=mailto:christianbork.work@gmail.com>Email</a></li>
   </ul>

+  🧡 Let's connect and collaborate on some exciting web projects together!
-  🧡 Feel free to contact me at any time.
+Feel free to explore my repositories and join me on this coding adventure.
+Happy coding! <code>:)</code>

 <!---
 Borkkris/Borkkris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.